Hotrook/Cryptography/l1_prng/README.md

 - `app1` - it cracks LCG implemented in `LCGCracker`
 - `app2` - it cracks `rand()` from `glibc`

-Two run this apps type:
+To run this apps type:
 ```console
 foo@bar:~$ ./app1
 foo@bar:~$ ./app2